What are fixed assets and inventories

 Valuation of stocks

-The replacement value means the amount equal to the cost of acquisition that would have been, if the asset acquired at the reporting date.
+With replacement value means the amount equal to the cost of acquiring the company would have had, if the asset acquired at the reporting date.

-If the company is run by an individual or an estate, , animals in farming or herding are valued at the value established by the Tax.
+If the company is run by a natural person or an estate, , animals in farming or herding are valued at the value established by the Tax.
 Create (2004:1173).

 Valuation of work in progress

-§ 10 Work on behalf of another person to be valued at amounts exceeding the cost, if there are special reasons, and there is compliance with 2 Chapter.
+10 § Work on behalf of another person may be valued at the amount that exceeds the cost, if there are special reasons, and there is compliance with 2 Chapter.
 2 and 3 §§.

 Inventory cost

-11 § The cost of inventories of similar assets may be calculated using first-in first-out principle, weighted average prices or any other similar principle.
+11 § The cost of inventories of similar assets may be calculated using the first-in-first-out principle, weighted average prices or any other similar principle.
 The last-in first-out principle may not apply.

-If the value obtained following such a calculation to differ materially from the inventory net realizable value at balance sheet date, the larger companies enter the difference is in the notes on the distribution of the items included in the balance.
+If the value obtained following such a calculation is materially different from the inventory net realizable value at the balance sheet date, the larger companies enter the difference is in the notes on the distribution of the items included in the balance.
 Net realizable value is then calculated according to 9 § third paragraph, first sentence.
 Create (2006:871).

 Accounting for fixed quantity and fixed value

-§ 12 Property, plant and equipment, raw materials and supplies that are replaced and the overall value is of secondary importance for the company, may be raised to a fixed amount and a fixed value, their quantity, value and composition does not vary significantly.
+12 § Tangible assets, raw materials and supplies that are replaced and the overall value is of secondary importance for the company, may be raised to a fixed amount and a fixed value, their quantity, value and composition does not vary significantly.
 Create (1999:1112).

 Translation of assets and liabilities

-§ 13 Claims and liabilities in currencies other than the reporting currency must be converted into the reporting currency at exchange rates prevailing at balance sheet date, if it is in accordance with 2 Chapter.
+13 § Assets and liabilities in currencies other than the reporting currency may be converted into the reporting currency using the exchange rate at the balance sheet date, if it is in accordance with 2 Chapter.
 2 and 3 §§.
 Create (2000:34).

 Recognition by the equity method

-§ 13 a company referred to in 3 kap.
-4 a § second paragraph may account for investments in associated companies in the balance sheet and income statement under the provisions of 7 kap.
-25-29 §§, if it is consistent with 2 kChapter 2 and 3 §§ Create (2004:1173).
+13 a § Companies referred to in 3 Chapter.
+4 a § second paragraph may account for investments in associated companies in the balance sheet and income statement under the provisions of 7 Chapter.
+25-29 §§, if it is consistent with 2 Chapter.
+2 and 3 §§.
+Create (2004:1173).

 Treasury Shares

-In the valuation of a parent's interest in a subsidiary should be shares owned subsidiary of the parent is not considered to have any value.
+When valuing a parent's shares in a subsidiary should share that subsidiary owns the parent entity is not considered to have any value.
 Create (2001:934).

 Valuation of financial instruments

-14 a § Derivatives and other financial instruments may be included at fair value, subject of 14 b §.
+14 a § Derivatives and other financial instruments to be recognized at their fair value, subject of 14 b §.

 Valuation under the first paragraph may be made only when all of its financial instruments, except those for which 14 b § not at fair value, valued in the same way.
 Create (2003:774).

-14 b § The following financial instruments may not be valued in accordance 14 a §:
+14 b § The following financial instruments may not be valued according to 14 a §:

 1. financial instruments held to maturity and which are not derivative,